 Brain Control of Kidney Health

 The human brain is a complex organ that controls every bodily function.
-While we often think of the brain as the epicenter of human intelligence and decision-making abilities, it also plays a critical role in regulating many of our basic physiological functions.
+While we often think of the brain as the epicentre of human intelligence and decision-making abilities, it also plays a critical role in regulating many of our basic physiological functions.

 One such function is the complex process of kidney function.
 The kidneys are responsible for filtering waste from our blood, balancing bodily fluids, and regulating blood pressure–all vital functions crucial to our overall health and wellbeing.